vipulnaik/diet-exercise-health/profile-information/health-profile.md

 and it is no longer meaningfully affecting my daily life, even if not all of its ramifications have been fully addressed.

-As of June 18, 2025, I have a mostly-resolved [respiratory infection (likely common cold)](../events/2025/2025-06-respiratory-infection-likely-common-cold.md).
-I still have a few residual symptoms (slightly more runny nose than usual) and am still in the process of reconditioning to normal life, so I expect to continue updating the document, but I don't consider it an open incident any more.
+As of July 22, 2025, I have no open incidents.

 You can see the list
 of incidents for 2024 in the [events/2024 folder](../events/2024), and